 Environmental engineering is the application of science and engineering principles to protect and utilize natural resources, control environmental pollution, improve environmental quality to enable healthy ecosystems and comfortable habitation of humans.
-It is based on multiple disciplines including geology, hydrology, biology, chemistry, physics, medicine, engineering, management, economics, law, etc. Environmental engineering involves water supply, pollution control, recycling, waste (solid and liquid) disposal, radiation protection, industrial hygiene, environmental sustainability, and public health.
-This manual mainly deals with the determination of physio-chemical and bacteriological properties of water.
+Environmental engineering involves water supply, pollution control, recycling, waste (solid and liquid) disposal, radiation protection, industrial hygiene, environmental sustainability, and public health.
+This manual mainly deals with the determination of physico-chemical and bacteriological properties of water.
 This will also aid to determine optimum dosing for common physiochemical treatments.
 The manual contains relevant fundamental chemistry and biology concepts/theories and their applications in environmental engineering.
 The key tests include Physical, chemical and bacteriological tests of water and waste water.
-Sampling and laboratory analysis of air and solid waste are also discussed in this manual.
+Sampling methods and laboratory analysis of air and solid waste are also discussed in this manual.

-This Lab manual was prepared with the help of "Standard Methods for the Examination of Water and Waste Water", 1995, 20th Edition, American Public Health Association, APHA; and "The Environment Conservation Rules", 1997.
+This Lab manual was prepared with the help of "Standard Methods for the Examination of Water and Wastewater", 1995, 20th Edition and "The Environment Conservation Rules", 2023.

-Ms. Rumana Afrin Assistant Professor, Dept. of CE, AUST
+Ms. Raziya Sultana Chowdhury Assistant Professor,

+Dept. of CE, AUST